THE PIANOFORTE IN THE BEETHOVENHAUS - MÖDLING

 instrument built by the Viennese firm Graf in the year 1825.
 It is on loan.
 In order to compensate for

-Beethoven`s progressing deafness, the lid was opened to the front, the number of strings was increased and
+Beethoven`s progressing deafness, the lid was opened to the front,

-the strings were spun.
-But Beethoven`s illness was already so advanced, that all this was not of much help.
+all this was not of much help.

 The instrument that Beethoven did indeed play on during his stays in Mödling from 1818 - 1820, was a present

 made by Broadwood, London.
 This surely shows how famous Beethoven was already during his own lifetime.

 Today, this instrument is exhibited in the Hungarian National Museum in Budapest.

 Dir.
 Mag.
 Reinmar Wolf / Mag.
 Susanne Anzengruber